-Gabon country profile - BBC News
+Gabon country profile

 Main rival Jean Ping described the court's decision as a "miscarriage of justice" amid opposition claims of vote fraud.

-Mr Bongo took over from his late father Omar Bongo, who ruled Gabon for 41 years until his death in 2009.
+Mr Bongo took over from his late father Omar, who ruled Gabon for 41 years until his death in 2009.

-He has pledged to address some of the issues that have fuelled anger among the country's 1.8 million people, like youth unemployment and over-reliance on falling oil revenues
+He pledged to address some of the issues that have fuelled anger among the country's 1.8 million people, like youth unemployment and over-reliance on falling oil revenues

 But his presidency has been overshadowed by a long-running French investigation into allegations of embezzlement involving the Bongo family's assets.